Missouri opening crisis centers to help citizens quickly access services (LISTEN) - Missourinet

 “It’s highly costly to have folks brought into the emergency room especially when it’s not appropriate.
 It’s also not the most effective.
 We have what we call familiar faces.
 So individuals that come over and over and over again, which signals to us providers that we’re doing something to not meet their needs,” she says.

-She cites 1 in 5 people dying after going to an emergency room for a suicide attempt.
+She cites one in five people die after going to an emergency room for a suicide attempt.

-The number one reason people get help from one of the centers is mental health related.
-Substance misuse problems is right behind.
+The number one reason people get help from one of the centers is mental health-related.
+Substance misuse problems are right behind.

 “The services of course, are tailored to what that individual needs.
 So we can have them, you know, see a prescriber via telehealth to get their meds reviewed or maybe they need to start on a new medication.
 Or maybe it’s collaborating with their existing provider to see you know what’s going on,” she says.